Jack Suwinski Preview, Player Props: Pirates vs. Cardinals

 Jack Suwinski At The Plate

-- In 31.6% of his games this year, Suwinski has driven in at least one run.
-In 12 of those games (10.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Suwinski has driven in a run in 36 games this year (31.3%), including 12 games with more than one RBI (10.4%).
+He has also driven in three or more of his team's runs in five contests.

-- In 41 of 114 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored a run in 41 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.